mariadb-corporation/mariadb-columnstore-api/README.md

-# MariaDB ColumnStore API
+# MariaDB ColumnStore bulk write API

-The API requires MariaDB ColumnStore 1.2 to operate.
+This API requires MariaDB ColumnStore 1.4 to operate.

-This C++, Python and Java API currently provides access to bulk write to ColumnStore in a similar way to the cpimport using.
+This C++, Python and Java API currently provides access to the bulk write functionality in ColumnStore.

 ## Bugs